tamimology/synology-to-ubuntu-migration/README.md

 `ifconfig` and take note of the ethernet adapter name.
 Mine was *enp0s31f6*

+If this did not work with you and gave a connection error, it is normal as Ubuntu is looking for the package from an online resource, and you can proceed with the next steps.

 Now, we need to define the network parameters

 Type in
 `ls /etc/netplan/` and take note of the output file there.
 Mine was `50-cloud-init.yaml`

-Now, we need to edit this file and provide the network details, and assign a static ip for the mini-pc
+Now, we need to edit this file and provide the network details, and assign a static IP for the mini-pc

 In my case, I have to type
 `sudoedit /etc/netplan/50-cloud-init.yaml`